hobbies for women in their 30s

 Anyone can start coding, making it one of the most competitive hobbies for women in their 30s.

-I sound like a broken record but stay aware of the hustle culture.
-We are very much a promoter of the 'break culture.'
-It is more than okay to have days where you are not productive.
+I sound like a broken record, but stay aware of the hustle culture.
+We are very much a promoter of the ‘break culture.’
+It is more than okay to have days when you are not productive.

-Binge-watch a tv show you have been putting off for a while, and I challenge you to enjoy it with all you got.
+Binge-watch a TV show you have been putting off for a while, and I challenge you to enjoy it with all you’ve got.

 Who says you need to spend a lot of money to get a spa-like treatment at home?
-I like to try out different face masks and oil massages and have my oil diffuser running to create my at-home spa.
+I enjoy trying out different face masks and oil massages, and I also have my oil diffuser running to create a relaxing at-home spa experience.

 If you really want the zen feeling, you can add soothing music and dim the lights.